 Although YouTube can be an incredibly informative platform for children, it is not without its problems.
 Several channels have recently come under scrutiny recently, especially after the controversy surrounding “creepy” children’s videos on the platform raised concerns among viewers.
 “Understandably, parents are a little wary of leaving their children with these types of videos,” says Maddie.
 “I really want to create good quality content that children enjoy and learn from but that their parents trust and would recommend to other families.”

 Maddie has had so many incredible opportunities through her channel, from radio shows to presenting for CBeebies and several web series, but what about her plans for the future?
 What comes next?
-“I hope that Do You Know? continues to do well and fingers crossed we make a live touring show off the back of it!”
-Continuing, she shares that at the moment she’s really focused on “growing the YouTube channel and working to become a trusted face for families online.”
+“I hope that Do You Know? continues to do well, and fingers crossed we make a live touring show off the back of it,” she says, adding that she’s currently really focused on “growing the YouTube channel and working to become a trusted face for families online”.